JetBrains/amper/docs/src/user-guide/product-types/js-app.md

 ## Packaging

 You can use the `build` command to compile your code to a JavaScript module file (`.mjs`) for your application.
-It cannot be run directly by Amper, but you can run it using Node.js or in a browser via an HTML page.
+It cannot be run directly by Kargo, but you can run it using Node.js or in a browser via an HTML page.

 The `.mjs` file is produced in the `build/tasks/_<module-name>_linkJs` folder at the moment, but this is subject to change.